EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-07-mutual-tls.md

 In [part 3](/blog/k3s/k3s-03-traefik), Traefik was configured with TLS certificates from Let's Encrypt.
-This type of certificate only authenticates the server, not the client, leaving client authentication as a requirment on the application layer.
+This type of certificate only authenticates the server, not the client, leaving client authentication as a requirement on the application layer.
 (For example, requiring to submit a username/password via HTTP, before access is granted.)
 This is enough, and normal, for secure public facing web services, where your clients might be connecting from anywhere.